lukemelas/EfficientNet-PyTorch/README.md

 from efficientnet_pytorch import EfficientNet model = EfficientNet.from_pretrained('efficientnet-b4')
 ```
-Upgrade the pip package with `pip install --upgrade efficientnet-pytorch`.

 ### Overview
 This repository contains an op-for-op PyTorch reimplementation of [EfficientNet](https://arxiv.org/abs/1905.11946), along with pre-trained models and examples.